swcarpentry/shell-novice/_episodes/05-loop.md

 When the shell sees the keyword `for`, it knows to repeat a command (or group of commands) once for each thing `in` a list.
-Each time the loop runs (called an iteration), each name of a thing in the list is assigned in sequence to the **variable**, and the commands inside the loop are executed, before moving on to the next name in the list.
+Each time the loop runs (called an iteration), a name of a thing in the list is assigned in sequence to the **variable**, and the commands inside the loop are executed, before moving on to the next name in the list.
 Inside the loop,